ASC 1846 Göttingen

-The ASC 1846 Göttingen is a German basketball club based in Göttingen.
+The ASC 1846 Göttingen is a German sports club based in Göttingen.
+It was founded on 3 August 1846 and is best known for its basketball section having won 3 national titles and 2 Cups and played against Seattle SuperSonics twice in the 1980s.
+The club currently has basketball and volleyball departments.

+Basketball

 ASC and its predecessor societies SSV Hellas Göttingen and SSC Göttingen played 16 times in the Federal basketball league (1966–67, 1970–71, 1973–75 and 1976–88).
-The club became three times German champion and twice in a row German Cup winner.
+The club became three times German champion and twice in a row German Cup winner while it won the double in 1984.

-The men's team of ASC Göttingen is currently playing in 1 Regionalliga Nord.
+The men's team of ASC Göttingen are currently playing in 1 Regionalliga Nord.
 Venue is the gym of the Georg-Christoph-Lichtenberg Comprehensive School; Main training venue is the sports hall of the Mountain Grove High School, where most of the other league matches will be played.